What is magic? It is a process whereby we coax the universe to act on our behalf. ― Guru Tua

 There are over 3 billion people in the Abrahamic religions of Semitic origin, Judaism, Christianity, and Islam.
 They meet weekly to practice magical rituals.

-Mystical, Magical Appropriation
+Mystical, Mental, Magical Appropriation

 Here’s how mystical, magical appropriation works.
 You reach out magically with the power of the mind.
 This is a mystical esoteric practice accessed via a specific formula.
 Depending upon the sect, it could be “calling on the name.”
 Or, it might also include ceremonial cleansing “baptism” by water.
 So, this mystical and magical process enables you to get the desired object.
 Magic is a process whereby they get salvation or other things such as the favor of their imaginary friend.
-The main goal is an afterlife of heaven.
+The primary goal is an afterlife of heaven.
 Other products include healing and material prosperity.

 “The Catholic Encyclopedia and International Work, Vol. 14 (1907).
 Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.”